padenaa/padenaa/README.md

 🌱 I’m a software engineering student at the University of Waterloo

-👩‍💻 I have previously interned at AMD and TD Bank as well as participated in Google CSSI!
+👩‍💻 I have previously interned at AMD, Bell Canada, and TD Bank as well as participated in Google CSSI!

-🔭 I'm seeking internship opportunities for Fall 2023 and Summer 2024!
+🔭 I'm seeking internship opportunities for Summer 2024!

 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Padena-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/padena-rasouli)